 Hard Paint – This type of paint is on top of the fibers and can be picked off.
 When the paint dries, many times it will crack.
 The paint in many instances can be very stiff and when cracked, the paint can be sharp.
 This paint is hard on our sewing machines and does occasionally cause a needle to break.
 You can use these T-shirts but beware that we cannot always quilt the block as closely as we would like.

-homemade tie-dyed shirt in a T-shirt quilt Homemade tie-dyed T-shirts tend to be muddy and the dye fades over subsequent washing.
-So a homemade tie-dyed T-shirt will continue to fade and bleed when it is in your quilt.
+Homemade tie-dyed T-shirts tend to be muddy and the dye fades over subsequent washing.
+A homemade tie-dyed T-shirt will continue to fade and bleed when it is in your quilt.

 If the T-shirt does not have any other writing on it, you might consider using just a small piece of this T-shirt in your quilt.
 You can block out with blue painter tape the size block you are considering using.
 Again, ask yourself questions about the importance of the T-shirt when deciding if you want to use it or not.